Post surgical pain treatment - adults

 Studies show that people who use pain medicine after surgery to control pain often use fewer pain medicines than those who try to avoid pain medicine.

-Your job as a patient is to tell your health care providers when you are having pain and if the medicines you are receiving control your pain.
-Providers will always be busy, but do not worry about bothering them.
-Speak up.
-In the end, you are the one in control of your pain.
+Your job is to tell your health care providers when you are having pain and if the medicines you are receiving control your pain.

 Right after surgery, you may receive pain medicines directly into your veins through an intravenous (IV) line.
 This line runs through a pump.
 The pump is set to give you a certain amount of pain medicine.